 How You Can Help

 If this article has confirmed your fears, it’s time to find the best way to help the affected person.
 Domestic violence is a sensitive issue, hence the need to approach it with compassion and respect.
 Carefully approach the person in question before you resort to taking action yourself – you may be putting the affected person in danger if you approach the situation wrong.
 Show them your support – gently tell them about your observations and let them know that you will do everything possible to help them without causing them unnecessary stress.
-If they clearly refuse your approach, contact one of these charities for further advice on what you can do.
+If they clearly refuse your approach, contact a specialist service or charity for further advice on what you can do.
 Never call the police without consent.

 Once you have received permission from the victim, make sure to offer them a safe environment where they can collect themselves and find a moment of peace.
 You can’t take the pain away, but a warm cup of tea and a warm, welcoming space can go a long way.
 If there are children involved, make sure they are offered something to eat or drink and distract them with toys or a family-friendly film or TV program.
 Whether the children were directly affected by violence or not, they are incredibly sensitive to negative energies and sudden shifts in emotions and will know something is happening even if they can’t yet verbalise it.
 Do what you can to redirect their focus onto something comforting and warm.